Electric car charging cables and plugs explained

 Mode 1 charging cables

-With a Mode 1 cable, you simply connect an electric car to a standard AC socket-outlet using an extension cord and standard plug.
-As a result, there is no communication between the vehicle and the charging point, meaning that there are no special safety systems or shock protection.
+With a Mode 1 cable, you simply connect a light electric vehicle (e-bikes, scooters, but not a car) to a standard AC socket-outlet using an extension cord and standard plug.
+As a result, there is no communication between the vehicle and the charging point, meaning there are no special safety systems or shock protection.
+This type of charging is useful for light electric vehicles like e-bikes and scooters, but it’s not considered safe for electric cars and is prohibited in many parts of the world.

 Mode 2 charging cables